ArjunPukale/Depth-Estimation-Of-Martian-Surface-from-ISRO-Satellite-Images/README.md

 </br>
 For this project currently there exists no specific dataset, which consists of both the satellite images and the depth maps, hence we created our own dataset for this project.
 <br>
-The dataset consists of two type of images -<br>
+The dataset we created consists of two type of images -<br>
 &emsp;1.
-Satellite images which were taken from ISRO’s Mars Orbiter.<br>
+Satellite images which were taken from ISRO’s Mars Orbiter in different lighting conditions.<br>
 &emsp;2.
 Depth image obtained from NASA’s MOLA map.<br>

 <br>